Sammy-ssp/boston/README.md

 In order to start working with the data, it is crucial to formulate real-world questions beforehand that will be answered soon.
 Since we are living in a very fast-pacing world and environment, one of the most interesting question for me is what exactly are the criteria that influence travelers from around the world to ultimately book a trip to the big wide world?
 More precise:
-    - What impact does travel time have on lodging prices?
+- What impact does timing have on lodging prices?
 - Is it really positive to be ranked as a superhost on Airbnb?
 - What differences can be identified between the two cities of Seattle and Boston?

 I will do the following steps based on the CRISP-DM methodology: